The Practice of Unlicensed Public Adjusting by Contractors

 - Complying with a strict code of ethics.

 - Meeting the Department of Financial Services eligibility requirements including minimum age and citizenship.

 - Study, pay for, and pass the State Public Adjuster Apprentice Exam.

 - Apply and pay fee for the Public Adjuster Apprentice License.

 - Apply for and purchase a $50,000 surety bond, which needs to be renewed annually.

-Advocate Claims Public Adjusters in Parkland, Florida are licensed and BBB accredited, lending only the absolute best services for assessing your home or commercial property damages, reviewing your insurance policy, and streamlining the process of filing a claim with your insurance company.
+Advocate Claims Public Adjusters in Parkland, Florida are licensed by the State of Florida, lending only the absolute best services for assessing your home or commercial property damages, reviewing your insurance policy, and streamlining the process of filing a claim with your insurance company.

 If you need to file a residential or commercial property insurance claim and have been contemplating hiring a contractor, contact Steven Venook at Advocate Claims and receive a no obligation consultation, as well as no recovery – no fee services that always put the policyholder first.